mawuto/multi_modal_lidar_dataset/docs/pipelines/README.md

 ## 2) Indoor Workflow

-For indoor data, ground truth is MoCap from `/vrpn_client_node/unitree_b1/pose`.
+Ground truth is provided by MoCap (/vrpn_client_node/unitree_b1/pose).

 ### 2.1 Conversion
-- Avia + Mid-360: Convert `PointCloud2` → Livox CustomMsg.
+- Avia + Mid-360: Convert PointCloud2 → Livox CustomMsg.
 - Ouster: Use directly.

 ### 2.2 Run SLAM
-Run FAST-LIO2/Faster-LIO as above.
+Run Faster-LIO, or other baselines with the converted inputs.
+Excepted GLIM which work directly with PointCloud2.

 ### 2.3 Record Outputs
 Record both SLAM and ground truth: